Rothenburg, Germany:

 Read More: Top 10 Things To Do In Rothenburg

-King Conrad died before he could be crowned Holy Roman Emperor and after his son (Friedrich IV) also died the castle sat vacantly, but the village around it grew.
+King Conrad died before he could be crowned Holy Roman Emperor, and after his son (Friedrich IV) also died, the castle sat vacant, but the village around it grew.
 Gaining a ton of power with its location at the crossroads of two important trade routes, Rothenburg was further elevated to a Free Imperial City in 1274 by King Rudolf of the Habsburg Dynasty.
 The trade routes were the Thuringian Castle Road (also called middle Saint James Way) going East to West from Prague to Paris and the Romantic Road (Known then as the Staufen Road) running North and South.

 With its newfound status, the city became one of the most important city-states of the Middle Ages.
-While an earthquake in 1356 ruined the castle and damage the city wall, Rothenburg quickly recovered with even stronger fortifications.
-By 1400, Rothenburg grew to be one of the ten largest towns in the Holy Roman Empire with 6,000 residents and 2nd largest in Germany.
+Although the castle fell into disrepair, this stone helped create a powerful city wall to protect the prospering village.
+By 1400, Rothenburg grew to be one of the ten largest towns in the Holy Roman Empire, with 6,000 residents, and the second largest in Germany behind Cologne.

-Jewish people kicked out of town by the Council after pressure from preacher Johann Teuschlein.
+Jewish people were kicked out of town by the Council after pressure from preacher Johann Teuschlein.
 Rothenburg participates in the Peasants’ War and tries to introduce the Reformation, but Margrave Casimir has to surrender.
 Johann Teuschlein and other rebels are executed.
 Reformation hit Rothenburg in 1544 turning it Protestant.
-Churches forced to change by 1559 with only the Knights of St. John (until 1809) and the Teutonic Order (1672 bought by the city) remain Catholic, but both orders of knights have to renounce their churches, Saint Jakob and Saint Johannis.
+Churches were forced to change by 1559, with only the Knights of St. John (until 1809) and the Teutonic Order (1672 bought by the city) remaining Catholic, but both orders of knights had to renounce their churches, Saint Jakob and Saint Johannis.

-During the 30 Years War in 1631, Lutheran Rothenburg was taken by the Catholic Count of Tilly who wanted to quarter his 40,000 troops.
+During the 30 Years’ War in 1631, the Catholic Count of Tilly forcibly desecended onto Lutheran Rothenburg to quarter his 40,000 troops.
 Tilly had been on the way to another city, but bad storms forced him to go to Rothenburg instead.
 Legend has it that Count Tilly told the villagers that if anyone could drink a 3-liter tankard of wine in one drink he would take his troops and leave.
 Mayor Nusch took the challenge and saved the town by drinking it all in a single gulp, which today is celebrated as the so-called “Master Draught”.
 In reality, the troops stayed through the Winter and left the city poor and depleted.
-In total, Rothenburg is occupied 7 times during the war.
-After the 30 Years War, the major regional trade routes changed and Rothenburg never recovered.
+In total, Rothenburg is occupied seven times during the war.
+The major regional trade routes changed after the 30 Years’ War, and Rothenburg never recovered.
 The most devesting occupations were in 1631 & 1634 by the Swedes plus 1645 by the French.
-Because of its lack of income, Rothenburg laid in hibernation persevered for over 200 years.
+Because of its lack of income, Rothenburg was frozen in time and persevered from modernization.